- What is a crypto trading license and why it matters

 Setup time estimates: from application to launch

-Step-by-step guide: how to get a crypto trading license UAE
+Step-by-step guide: how to get a crypto trading license in the UAE

 1. Choose your business model and activities